k8s-101/workshop/sections/3-kubernetes-and-container-orchestration.md

 - Resource group should be _k8s-101_.
 - The Kubernetes cluster name should be short and unique, for example {your initials}cluster.
 We'll be using `taecluster` for the duration of this workshop, but you should use your
 - Region should be _(Europe) West Europe_.
+- Use the default Kubernetes version.
+This is currently _1.14.8_, and not _1.12.7_ as shown in the image below.

 ![Creating AKS](images/aks-basic-settings.jpg)